rtmtorresmorales/streaming-05-smart-smoker/README.md

 7. Explain your project in the README.
 Include prerequisites and how to run your code.
 8. Document your project works - display screenshots of your console and maybe the RabbitMQ console.
 9. If you only have a producer, you won't have a consumer showing messages yet, so you'll need to be creative.
 We'll build the consumers next.
-General Instructions are illustrated within the code.
+# General Instructions are illustrated within the code.
-Data source:  Temperature readings from a BBQ Smoker for Food A and Food B. Data is organized by time stamp and headers.
+# Data source:  Temperature readings from a BBQ Smoker for Food A and Food B. Data is organized by time stamp and headers.
-The result:  Code that will retrieve the data from a csv file, convert into messages and generates messages.
+# Deliverables: Code that will retrieve the data from a csv file, convert into messages and generates messages.
 The output is shown as a string with time and temperature readings.
 # General Instructions are illustrated within the code.
 # Part 1 - Project
 1. Clickable link to your public GitHub repo with custom README and displayed screenshot: